The Fool’s Journey as 3 X 7 Theory

 I look forward to hearing your comments and suggestions about the sequence of three lines of the Major Arcana, how they relate to the journey of individuation, and how they relate to each other.

-The Sacred Isle Tarot by David Higgins is self-published and available through its own website.
-It is also available in the Fool’s Dog excellent series of tarot apps.
+The Sacred Isle Tarot by David Higgins is self-published and available through the Fool’s Dog’s excellent series of tarot apps for Android and IOS.